the-other-mariana/data-mining/week4/README.md

     - Boxes are exactly in the same range.
 This would not be a characteristic that can predict to which class it belongs to.
 In data cleaning, maybe this could be a column that we could delete.

 - Thus, **the relationship between attributes, can help to have a better prediction**.
 We saw the pair plots to see if we could achieve a good prediction (in classificiation problems) taking 2 columns, or the box plots to see if we could achieve a good prediction (in classificiation problems) taking 1 column.

+### Plots 4,2,3 and 4,2,4

+- Petal length and petal width are **highly correlated** and this can be seen because if we put plot 3 over plot 4, their boxes are almost exactly at the **same positions**.
+This also tells us that maybe we can erase one of the two columns, because a new data point that falls into one box of one plot (3), the data point will also fall on the same box but of the other plot (4).